 - (4) Pursuant to the employment agreements discussed under "Compensation Discussion and Analysis-Employment Agreements," represents (i) any unpaid bonus for 2018, if any, and (ii) the pro-rata target bonus for the effective period of employment for the year ended December 31, 2019, assuming the bonus was not paid in calendar year 2019, in either case, which is payable in lump sum by the Company upon termination of the named executive officer's employment by us due to his death or disability.
 For purposes of the employment agreements, "disability" is defined as physical or mental incapacity that substantially prevents the named executive officer from performing his duties and that has continued for at least 180 consecutive days. - (5) Pursuant to the employment agreements discussed under "Compensation Discussion and Analysis-Employment Agreements," represents the value of all equity awards of the Company that would fully vest upon termination of the named executive officer's employment by us without cause, by the named executive officer with good reason or upon death or disability.
-In addition, pursuant to Mr. Barrack's employment agreement, as amended in March 2019 in connection with his November 2018 appointment as Chief Executive Officer, Mr. Barrack's employment agreement, as amended in March 2019 in connection with his November 2018 appointment as Chief Executive Officer, Mr. Barrack's employment agreement, as amended in March 2019 in connection with his November 2018 appointment as Chief Executive Officer, Mr. Barrack's employment agreement, as amended in March 2019 in connection with his November 2018 appointment as Chief Executive Officer, Mr. Barrack's employment agreement, as amended in March 2019 in connection with his November 2018 appointment as Chief Executive Officer, Mr. Barrack's employment agreement, as amended in March 2019 in connection with his November 2018 appointment as Chief Executive Officer, Mr. Barrack's employment agreement, as amended in March 2019 in connection with his November 2018 appointment as Chief Executive Officer, Mr. Barrack's employment agreement, as amended in March 2019 in connection with his November 2018 appointment as Chief Executive Plan).
+In addition, pursuant to Mr. Barrack's employment agreement, as amended in March 2019 in connection with his November 2018 appointment as Chief Executive Officer, Mr. Barrack is entitled to a full vesting of all equity awards of the Company upon a change in control (as such term is defined in the CLNY Equity Incentive Plan).
 Amount excludes the value of the following performance-based restricted stock units, which are subject to performance-based conditions over a three-year period ending March 14, 2021 and March 14, 2022, respectively: Thomas J. Barrack, Jr.-315,305 and 1,865,241; Darren J. Tangen-516,870 and 159,250; Mark M. Hedstrom-97,834 and 125,091; Ronald M. Sanders-79,091 and 101,100; and Kevin P. Traenkle-77,958 and 41,629.
-Following the conclusion of the performance period, the named executive officer would be entitled to the number of units (with a potential pay - (6) On April 1, 2020, the Company entered into a Separation and Release Agreement with Mr. Tangen, which provided for his separation from us effective as of April 10, 2020.
+Following the conclusion of the performance period, the namber of units (with a potential payout percentage between (i) 0 and 125% for the units subject to the performance period ending March 14, 2021 and (ii) 0 and 200% for the units subject to the performance period ending March 14, 2021 and (ii) 0 and 200% for the units subject to the performance period ending March 14, 2021 and (ii) 0 and 200% for the units subject to the performance period ending March 14, 2021 and (ii) 0 and 200% for the units subject to the performance period ending March 14, 2022) that would have been earned had the named executive officer been an employee of the Company at such time.
+In addition, amounts exclude carried interests, which are subject to achievement of minimum return hurdles in accordance with the terms set out in the respective governing agreements for the Company's managed private funds and other investment vehicles. - (6) On April 1, 2020, the Company entered into a Separation and Release Agreement with Mr. Tangen, which provided for his separation from us effective as of April 10, 2020.
 See "Compensation Discussion and Analysis-Employment Agreements-Separation Agreement with Darren J. Tangen." - (7) On February 26, 2020, the Company entered into a Separation and Release Agreement with Mr. Traenkle, which provided for his separation from us effective as of February 29, 2020.
 See "Compensation Discussion and Analysis-Employment Agreements-Separation Agreement with Kevin P. Traenkle."